The Wiltshire Historic Churches Trust supports churches in Wiltshire through grants to enable essential repairs and

 The boiler room at Chilmark Church is below ground, down a flight of stone steps covered by a small extension with an outside door.
 The new and the old boiler each weighed over 300kg.
 The new boiler was lowered over the steps on a makeshift wooden slide using ropes.
 The old boiler, condemned in 2017, had to be cut in two before it could safely be lifted out.
 Fitting the new steel flue liner through the masonry behind the boiler and into the existing chimney proved to be the most difficult and time-consuming part of the installation work, which began on 15th January and took three weeks.

-The provision of kitchenettes/serveries and toilets in Christ Church in Shaw, Holy Trinity in Dilton Marsh, St Peter in Great Cheverell and Holy Cross in Seend and St Thomas a Becket in Box are good examples of the significant improvement of the quality of life for congregations that have been supported by the Trust.
+The provision of kitchenettes/serveries and toilets in Christ Church in Shaw, Holy Trinity in Dilton Marsh, St Peter in Great Cheverell, Holy Cross in Seend and St Thomas a Becket in Box are good examples of the significant improvement of the quality of life for congregations that have been supported by the Trust.
 There are may other examples of tasteful designs and purpose-built facilities that have been financially supported by the Trust and which significantly benefit congregations.